unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 * set conditions to look at lable not value.
 * slugs from option based fields can now reference the lable with %field_slug:label%

-= Bug fixes =
+= fixes =
-* Corrected a bug in the file upload not stopping on incorrect file type
+* Corrected a in the file upload not stopping on incorrect file type
 * fixed an action in the autopopulate options for field config
-* fixed a bug that made the field bind autocomplete box dissapear when scrolling
+* fixed a that made the field bind autocomplete box dissapear when scrolling

 = Caldera Forms 1.1.9.7 ( April, 2015) =

-= Bug fixes =
+= fixes =
-* Corrected a bug that allowed setting a field to its own conditional (infinte loop)
+* Corrected a that allowed setting a field to its own conditional (infinte loop)

 = Additions =
 * Added a "Entry List" behaviour to Variables to allow the variable to show in entry list.